WH budget director: 'Kind of cool' to be in charge of government shutdown

 Media Matters was the first to point out Mulvaney's remarks.

+Mulvaney has been tasked with negotiating a deal with congressional leaders to fund the government and end the shutdown that began on Friday midnight.

-Mulvaney then listed all the federal departments and services that will continue to operate and employees who would report for duty if the government shuts down.
+In the interview, Mulvaney listed all the federal departments and services that will continue to operate and employees who would report for duty if the government shuts down.

 "To think that this government is going to shut down in the same way that it did in the Obama administration is just wrong," Mulvaney said, referring to the 2013 government shutdown.